StratumOS/StratumOS/README.md

 ### 📱 remote controlled Linux system
 #### (2018.01 - _alpha release_)
 ---
-This repository includes a shell scripts for executing the bulk of the configuration and execution process.
+This repository includes a shell scripts for executing the bulk of the configuration process.

 ---